mjastad/uptick/README.md

 ## Setup & Configuration

 ### Multi Node
 Node-clusters are good for taking advantage of multi core processors, but when it comes to horizontal scaling(adding more virtual machines), you'll need to use load balancers or reverse proxy.
-In most cases application developers can use any web server such as Apache or MGINX as a reverse proxy. for this application architecture Uptick uses NGINX.
+In most cases application developers can use any web server such as Apache or NGINX as a reverse proxy. for this application architecture Uptick uses NGINX.

 ![uptick](./img/multinodev1.png)